Electrolyser maker Green Hydrogen Systems plans Copenhagen IPO

-COPENHAGEN, May 27 (Reuters) - Green Hydrogen Systems, maker of electrolysers for production of green hydrogen from renewable power, said on Thursday it plans to raise around 1 billion Danish crowns ($164 million) in an initial public offering (IPO) in Copenhagen.
+COPENHAGEN, May 27 (Reuters) - Green Hydrogen Systems, which makes electrolysers to produce green hydrogen, said on Thursday it plans to raise around 1 billion Danish crowns ($164 million) in an initial public offering (IPO) in Copenhagen.

+The Danish company, which has already secured backing from state pension fund ATP, the Danish growth fund, Nordea NDAFI.HE and Maersk-owner A.P.
+Moller Holding, plans to use the proceeds for research and development and to ramp up production capacity.

+"Green Hydrogen Systems is well-positioned to become a leading supplier of electrolysers for the production of hydrogen based on renewable electricity," Thyge Boserup, chairperson of Green Hydrogen Systems, said in a statement.

+"However, it requires further investments to unfold the full potential of the company, and therefore an IPO is a natural next step," he said.

-New and current shareholders including state pension fund ATP, the Danish growth fund, Nordea NDAFI.HE and Maersk-owner A.P Moller Holding, have undertaken to subscribe for shares, valuing the company at around 2 billion crowns.
+New and current shareholders have undertaken to subscribe for shares worth 656 million crowns, valuing the company at around 2 billion crowns.

+Green hydrogen is a zero-carbon fuel generated from renewable energy sources.
+It is an option for heavy industry that cannot convert easily to electricity as part of the transition to greener energy.

+The European Union late last year announced a plan to boost investment in green hydrogen capacity to reach 1 million tonnes a year in 2024 - a six-fold increase from the capacity at that point.

 ($1 = 6.0997 Danish crowns)